When you buy with our links, we may earn a commission. See how we work with brands

 The mattress is able to create truly extraordinary support for heavier-weighted bodies.
 The coil unit uses 12.5 gauge steel coils, which are much thicker and more supportive than most mattresses.
 On top of that, the memory foam and poly foam layers are much denser at 5.0 PCF, where 2.0-3.0 PCF would be considered more typical.
 Finally, the latex foam is zoned for more personalized comfort and better support where bodies need it.

-The Saatva HD is pricier than most mattresses in this guide, costing 87% more than the average plus-sized mattress.
-However, its exceptional material and build quality make it a worthwhile investment for heavier individuals, especially those weighing over 300 pounds.
+The Saatva HD is pricier than most mattresses in this guide, $3,099 for a queen mattress, equating to 67% more than the average plus-sized mattress.
+However, its exceptional material and build quality make it a worthwhile investment for heavier people, especially those weighing over 300 pounds.

 Click here to read the full Saatva HD review.